alberto-martin/read.wos.R/README.md

 ## Functions

+### read.wos
-### read.wos: reads data from Web of Science exported in "Tab-delimited (Win, UTF-8)" or "Plain Text" format, and converts it into a data.table.
+reads data from Web of Science exported in "Tab-delimited (Win, UTF-8)" or "Plain Text" format, and converts it into a data.table.
 #### Arguments:
 	* path: path to the folder where the exported files are.
 Default: "./files/"
 	* format: format of the exported files: "tab_win_utf8" or "plain_text".
 Default: "tab_win_utf8"

+### split.field
-### split.field: splits a field with multiple elements (authors, subject categories, addresses, etc... and creates a new data.table containing each element in a separate row, keeping its relationship to the original record through the ID column.
+splits a field with multiple elements (authors, subject categories, addresses, etc... and creates a new data.table containing each element in a separate row, keeping its relationship to the original record through the ID column.
 #### Arguments:
 	* source_dt: data.table from which to extract the data.
 No default.
 	* idcol: name of the variable in the data.table that will serve as the identifier (external key).
 Default: "UT"